Candace Owens: Holocaust denial

 Owens has expressed interest in Holocaust denial.

 In July 2024, Owens released an episode of the Candace show on YouTube entitled "Literally Hitler.
 Why Can't We Talk About Him?"
 During this episode, Owens criticized mainstream narratives regarding Nazi Germany, saying that education about the Nazis was indoctrination comparable to "Soviet tactics".
 Owens further denied that Nazi medical experiments were carried out by Josef Mengele on concentration camp inmates, claiming the fact that such experiments occurred was "bizarre propaganda.
 The idea that they just cut a human up and then sewed them back together.
 Why would you do that?
 Even if you're the most evil person in the world, that's a tremendous waste of time and supplies."
-Owens referred to the Holocaust as "an ethnic cleansing [that] almost took place," while criticizing the expulsion of Germans after World War II, saying the Allies "actually did [an ethnic cleansing]."
+Owens referred to the Holocaust as "an ethnic cleansing [that] almost took place", while criticizing the expulsion of Germans after World War II, saying the Allies "actually did [an ethnic cleansing]".

 Support for Kanye West

 On October 3, 2022, during Adidas Yeezy SZN 9 fashion show in Paris, Owens posed for a photo with Kanye West wearing a matching shirt with the "WHITE LIVES MATTER" slogan.
 During Paris Fashion Week, West entered negotiations with Owens's husband, the CEO of social networking service Parler, to purchase the website.
 After West posted tweets declaring he would "go Death Con 3 on Jewish people"; Owens defended West, stating that "if you are an honest person, you did not find this tweet antisemitic".
 Owens further accused the Anti-Defamation League of instigating antisemitism following the organization's criticism of West and Kyrie Irving.
 Owens's comments were made before West praised Adolf Hitler in an InfoWars interview.
 After the interview, Parler announced that West had canceled his plans to buy the website.
-The Zionist Organization of America condemned Owens's defense of West, calling on her to "retract her offensive, dangerous statements."

 Rabbi Shmuley Boteach has repeatedly criticized Owens for her friendship with West.
 Owens condemned Boteach as a "monster", stating that "any person who defends him or his hag daughter is immediately suspicious."
-Owens has also claimed that in Hollywood, there is "a small ring of specific people who are using the fact that they are Jewish to shield themselves from any criticism" and that this ring "appears to be something that is quite sinister."
+Owens has also claimed that in Hollywood, there is "a small ring of specific people who are using the fact that they are Jewish to shield themselves from any criticism" and that this ring "appears to be something that is quite sinister".
 In March 2024, Owens liked a tweet asking Boteach if he was "drunk on Christian blood again", an apparent reference to the antisemitic blood libel accusation.
 The Daily Wire announced they were ending their association with Owens a few days after Owens liked the tweet.